-The following information on taxation is not intended to provide or be a substitute for legally binding tax advice, nor does it claim to cover all relevant tax-related aspects which may be of importance in connection with the purchase, holding or sale of units in the Fund.
+The following information on taxation is not intended to provide or substitute legally binding tax advice and does not assert the claim to cover all relevant tax-related aspects which may be of importance in connection with the purchase, possession or sale of units in the Fund.
 The items listed are neither exhaustive nor do they take into account any individual circumstances of particular investors or investor groups.